Subscribe

 AWS (Amazon Web Services) was the first and is still the largest “cloud computing” provider.
 Its industry is an archetypical example of a market that commoditizes.
 Indeed, all computing infrastructure markets that preceded the cloud also commoditized, from individual components (e.g. RAM and disks) to entire physical data centers (with power, internet connectivity, climate-control, and physical security).

-Cloud computing—paying only for what you need, by the hour, by the megabyte, scaling up and down at will—is a discrete leap forward in customer value, but commoditization is inescapable, as every by-the-hour CPU, gigabyte of disk, and gigabyte of network transfer from one vendor is the same as from another.
-If renting infrastructure is the only strategy, the only dimension remaining to compete on is price, so price falls, and the industry commoditizes.
+Cloud computing—paying only for what you need, by the hour, by the megabyte, scaling up and down at a flick of a switch—is a discrete leap forward in customer value, but commoditization is inescapable, as every by-the-hour-CPU, gigabyte-of-disk, and gigabyte-of-network-transfer from one vendor is the same as from another.
+If renting infrastructure is the only product, the only remaining dimension to compete on is price, so price falls, and the industry commoditizes.

 Indeed, that’s exactly what has happened, for example in storage: